1

 How much do interventional radiology tech jobs pay per hour?

-As of Jul 7, 2026, the average hourly pay for interventional radiology tech in Texas is $42.95, according to ZipRecruiter salary data.
+As of Aug 17, 2026, the average hourly pay for interventional radiology tech in Texas is $42.95, according to ZipRecruiter salary data.
 Most workers in this role earn between $29.33 and $53.75 per hour, depending on experience, location, and employer.

-What does an interventional radiology technician do?
+What is an interventional radiology tech?

 An Interventional Radiology Tech, also known as an IR Technologist, is a healthcare professional who assists radiologists in performing minimally invasive, image-guided procedures.
 They prepare and operate imaging equipment such as fluoroscopes, CT scanners, and ultrasound machines to guide doctors during procedures like angioplasties, stent placements, and biopsies.
 Interventional Radiology Techs are responsible for patient preparation, maintaining sterile environments, monitoring patient vitals, and ensuring high-quality images are captured for accurate diagnosis and treatment.

-What are some of the most common challenges faced by Interventional Radiology Techs, and how can you prepare for them?
+What are some of the most common challenges faced by interventional radiology techs, and how can you prepare for them?

 Interventional Radiology Techs often work in fast-paced, high-stress environments where quick thinking and adaptability are essential.
 One common challenge is managing complex procedures that require precise coordination with radiologists, nurses, and other team members, sometimes during emergencies.
 Being comfortable with advanced imaging technology and maintaining a calm demeanor under pressure can help you succeed.
 To prepare, gaining hands-on experience in clinical rotations and staying current with procedural protocols can be very beneficial.